rmupap/rmupap.github.io/admissions/frequently-asked-questions.md

 title: Frequently Asked Questions
 ---

-<span class="highlight-red">STOP!</span> **Before proceeding further**, <span class="highlight">please make sure you have carefully read through following pages.</span> Most inquiries, particularly related to admissions, are satisfactorily addressed therein...
+<span class="highlight-red">STOP!</span> **Before proceeding further**, <span class="highlight">please make sure you have carefully read through the following pages: [Accreditation][accreditation], [Prerequisite Courses][prereqs] and [Application Requirements][app-requirements].</span> Most inquiries, particularly related to admissions, will be satisfactorily addressed therein.

-- [Prerequisite Courses][prereqs]
-- [Application Requirements][app-requirements]

-If still you have not discovered the information you seek, please refer to the list of frequently asked questions below.
-If that doesn't do the trick, scan through the questions previously submitted in our [web-based information group][info-web-group] as another may have already inquired the same.
-And if that fails?... feel free to post your question and we will respond ASAP.
+If you were unable to find the information you seek, **please refer to the frequently asked questions outlined below and scan through any questions previously submitted in our** <span class="highlight">[Information Web Group][info-web-group]</span>.
+If that fails?... feel free to post your question within the group and we will respond ASAP.
+Feel free to contact our admissions team as well, they are always happy to help! **801.375.5125**

+[accreditation]: /accreditation
 [prereqs]: /admissions/prerequisite-courses
 [app-requirements]: /admissions/application-requirements
-[info-web-group]: /coming-soon
+[info-web-group]: /admissions/rmuohp-pap-information-group

 {% include faq-accordion.html %}